kbseah/phyloblitz/README.md

 only the Fasta file with trimmed, dereplicated sequences is necessary:
 `SILVA_SSU.noLSU.masked.trimmed.NR99.fixed.fasta`.

+If you build your own database, low complexity regions should be masked (e.g. with `bbmask.sh`) otherwise mapping will be slow.
+Refer to the original phyloFlash paper for details.

 ## License

 `phyloblitz` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.